 A qualified lawyer should work with life-care planners to project lifetime medical and prosthetic costs. - Economic damage analysis

-Lost earning capacity, job retraining, and future income loss must be calculated accurately.
+Lost earning capacity, job retraining, and future income loss must be calculated accurately based on evidence.

 Litigation Strength & Strategy